MouradRashwan/Time-Triggered-Scheduler-library/README.md

 # TTScheduler-library
-TTScheduler is a Time Triggered Scheduler for Hard Realtime Embedded Systems.
+TTScheduler is a Time Triggered non-preemtive Scheduler for Hard Realtime Embedded Systems.